codemilli/wikis/Command-line-options-for-Guard.md

 *NOTE: this option is only meant for ignoring subdirectories in the CURRENT directory - by selecting which ones to actually track.*

-If your watched directories are outside the current one, or if `--watchdirs` isn't working as you expect, be sure to read: [Correctly using watchdirs](https://github.com/guard/guard/wiki/Correctly-using-the---watchdir-option)
+If your watched directories are outside the current one, or if `--watchdir` isn't working as you expect, be sure to read: [Correctly using `--watchdir`](https://github.com/guard/guard/wiki/Correctly-using-the---watchdir-option)

-You may find it more convenient to use the `directories` statement (described below) in your Guardfile
+You may find it more convenient to use the `directories` statement (described below) in your Guardfile.

 #### `-G`/`--guardfile` option